800-450-6118

 Many people feel the need to apologize for their carpal tunnel surgery scar.
 This highlights the importance of how we feel about our personal appearance.

 In fact, ask any surgeon and they'll tell you that patients considering hand surgery ask one question most often.
-That is, "Will my scar be big?"
+That is, "Will my scar be noticeable?"
 Women in particular tend to ask about this even before asking how much pain they'll experience (which is the most common question among men).

 Indeed, for many, physical appearance is important to their self-esteem.
 For now, we won’t discuss whether or not this is healthy, just that it’s fact.
 For such patients who believe their hands are their calling cards, having a carpal tunnel surgery scar is an important matter.

-I can certainly understand that "an ugly scar" affects everybody differently.
+Having a scar affects everybody differently.
 So don’t be ashamed about being concerned over it.
 If that’s a main reason to shy away from surgery, so be it.
 Besides, you have other non-surgical options that work just as well as surgery.
 And none of them leave a scar.

 Hand holding up muultiple credit cards.